• g2 badge

 Onsite notification product launch analytics

-Again, going to the product page was something that visitors decided on their own after discovering the “bell” in the Black Ember website’s top menu.
+Going to the product page was something that visitors decided on their own after discovering the bell in the Black Ember website's top menu.

-Both Asphalte and Black Ember, they were able to promote new products (which makes notifications perfect for fashion marketing) and raise a lot of awareness among visitors.
+Both Asphalte and Black Ember were able to promote new products and raise a lot of awareness among visitors.
+This makes notifications perfect for fashion marketing.

-Also, you can take advantage of the built-in AI Wishlist, which is a machine learning-powered feature that'll help you put the right products before the right shoppers:
+You can also take advantage of the built-in AI product recommendations, a machine learning-powered feature that helps you put the right products in front of the right shoppers:

-Of course you'll be able to allow your visitors to add the products to the shopping cart directly from the feed:
+And you can allow your visitors to add products to the shopping cart directly from the feed:

-You can promote products on your website this way, too.
-Onsite notifications work on all websites, integrate with popular ecommerce tools, and have powerful targeting and analytics.
+Onsite feed works on all websites, integrates with popular ecommerce tools, and has powerful targeting and analytics.

 "Onsite notifications were a significant driver in revenue for the launch of our new product range and we will be making use of the notifications for future campaigns and product launches."